SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SeDA Ablation Studies

-\para{Timesteps for applying SeDA under overhead constraints} Table~\ref{tab:seda_ablation}c compares when (and how often) SeDA is applied over denoising timesteps.
-We first observe that skipping SeDA during the initial \(\sim\)20\% of denoising causes only minimal degradation.
-This is likely because early-stage attention maps are unstable and activations are dominated by noise, which makes anchor/correlated token selection unreliable.
-Interestingly, updating anchor/correlated tokens once every 10 timesteps---while still updating every timestep during the final 10 timesteps---performs better than full-timestep updates.
-This suggests that overly frequent updates can hurt consistency, as token selection becomes sensitive to residual noise or small attention fluctuations.
-In contrast, making updates infrequent during the final 10 timesteps degrades performance, consistent with the non-negligible final-step anchor-token variation observed in the profiling results (Figure~\ref{fig:seda}c).
-Finally, the results for 5- and 20-timestep update intervals further indicate that a balanced update frequency is important to preserve both trackability and consistency.
+\para{Timesteps for Applying SeDA Under Overhead Constraints} Table~\ref{tab:seda_ablation}c compares when SeDA is applied and how often anchor/correlated tokens are updated over denoising timesteps.
+Skipping SeDA during the initial \(\sim\)20\% of denoising causes minimal degradation, likely because early-stage attention maps are unstable and activations remain noise-dominated, making anchor/correlated token selection unreliable.
+Updating tokens every 10 timesteps in the intermediate region has little effect on performance, whereas infrequent updates in the final 10\% of timesteps degrade quality, consistent with the non-negligible final-step anchor-token variation observed in the profiling results (Figure~\ref{fig:seda}c).
+Results with 5- and 20-timestep update intervals further confirm that a balanced update frequency is important to preserve both trackability and consistency.